Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. Build.
 3. Debug.

-I estimate this will take 3 months.
+I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.

 ## Modal UIs and WIMP UIs
 WIMP UIs have been around a long time and a broad set of controls is available